P6: Composable and Predictable Command Structure

 - No stdin support on commands where piped input is a natural use case.

-`agentnative check --principle 6 .` against your CLI to see each.
+--principle 6 .` against the CLI under test to see each.